Hawkwind: 2016–onwards: Cherry Red projects

 In October 2019 the group released All Aboard the Skylark, marketed as a return to their space rock roots.
 This was the first album with the line-up of Brock, Chadwick, Hone and Martin.
 Accompanying the CD version, and sold as a separate vinyl LP, was Acoustic Daze which included tracks from the Road to Utopia minus the additions of Batt and Clapton.
 The album was promoted with a 15 date tour of Britain in November, culminating in a final show at London's Royal Albert Hall.
 The group were augmented by keyboard player Blake, with guest appearances from Phil Campbell and Clapton.
 A record of the live show titled 50th Anniversary Live, with the guest appearance from Campbell, is released on 4 December 2020 by Cherry Red in 3LP and 2CD formats.

 Brock had started work on new material in his home studio with some contributions from Chadwick and Martin when the COVID-19 pandemic spread curtailing any further band activity.
 Brock would continue work with remote contributions from Martin, and the album Carnivorous (an anagram of coronavirus) was released in October 2020 under the name Hawkwind Light Orchestra to reflect the reduced personnel.

 When the group returned to live performances post-COVID in late 2021, the line-up featured Brock, Chadwick, Martin and new members Thighpaulsandra on keyboards and Doug MacKinnon on bass, replacing Blake and Hone respectively.
-A new Hawkwind album, Somnia, was released in September 2021.
+A new Hawkwind album, Somnia, was released in 2021, followed in 2023 by The Future Never Waits and in 2024 by Stories from Time and Space.
+The live album Live at the Royal Albert Hall recorded on 29 September 2023 was released on 13 December 2024 in 3CD a 3LP formats, the CD issue containing a bonus CD of studio rehearsals.
+Brown joined the band for this performance reciting the poems.

 Influence and legacy

+Eduardo Rivadavia of Loudwire wrote: "With all due respect to the ethereal Pink Floyd, late-blooming UFO, and Mothership funk rockers Parliament, the heavy crown of '70s space rock belongs to the one and only Hawkwind, who embraced the stars like few bands before them or since."

-Hawkwind have been cited as an influence by artists such as Al Jourgensen of Ministry, Monster Magnet, the Sex Pistols (who covered "Silver Machine"), Henry Rollins and Dez Cadena of Black Flag, Siobhan Fahey, Ty Segall, The Mekano Set, and Ozric Tentacles.
+Hawkwind have been cited as an influence by artists such as Al Jourgensen of Ministry, Monster Magnet, the Sex Pistols (who covered "Silver Machine"), Henry Rollins and Dez Cadena of Black Flag, Siobhan Fahey, Ty Segall, the Mekano Set, Ozric Tentacles., King Gizzard & the Lizard Wizard, and Neurosis.

 Hard rock musician Lemmy of the band Motörhead gained a lot from his tenure in Hawkwind.
-He remarked, "I really found myself as an instrumentalist in Hawkwind.
+He said: "I really found myself as an instrumentalist in Hawkwind.
 Before that I was just a guitar player who was pretending to be good, when actually I was no good at all.
 In Hawkwind I became a good bass player.
 It was where I learned I was good at something."

-King Gizzard & the Lizard Wizard told Total Guitar that they were "...were listening to Hawkwind a lot" (while making their space rock album Nonagon Infinity).